k8-mb/k8-mb.github.io/synopsis.md

 require static-proofing.
 We pointed out the "mistake" and they sent us the same document again.

-They added a modified floor plan to our purchase contract at the last minute, when we met by the notary to sign it.
-The new floor plan has no measures for singles rooms, contrarily to the one used until this point.
+They added a [modified floor plan][floor-plan-2] to our purchase contract at the last minute, when we met by the notary to sign it.
+The new floor plan has no measures for singles rooms, contrarily to [the one used until this point][floor-plan-1].
 In implementation of the flat, the bathroom and bedroom are much smaller than originally indicated.

 We have chosen a parquet following their instructions.
 As agreed, we have paid the difference in the material.
 They told us the parquet